 The market is highly competitive, and Rapid7 is competing with companies like Tenable (NASDAQ:TENB), Qualys (NASDAQ:QLYS) and Crowdstrike (NASDAQ:CRWD).

-As you can see below, Rapid7's revenue growth has been strong over the last two years, growing from quarterly revenue of $113.2 million in Q4 FY2020, to $184.5 million.
+As you can see below, Rapid7's revenue growth has been strong over the last two years, growing from $126.4 million in Q2 FY2021 to $190.4 million this quarter.

 This quarter, Rapid7's quarterly revenue was once again up 13.7% year on year.
 On top of that, its revenue increased $7.25 million quarter on quarter, a strong improvement from the $1.31 million decrease in Q1 2023.
 This is a sign of acceleration of growth and very nice to see indeed.